Closing time effect: Effect of alcohol

 Johnco, Wheeler and Taylor (2010) measured the attractiveness of participants over a night while also controlling for the effect of alcohol consumption by measuring their blood alcohol content with a breathalyzer each time that they measured individuals' perceptions of physical attractiveness.
-They used BAC as a time varying covariate in a repeated measures design, with 87 participants at a beachside pub in Sydney, Australia on four consecutive Saturday nights, between 9 pm and midnight.
+They used BAC as a time varying covariate in a repeated measures design, with 87 participants at a beachside pub in Sydney, Australia, on four consecutive Saturday nights, between 9 pm and midnight.
 They found that both perceptions of attractiveness as well as BAC increased as a factor of time.
 They concluded that BAC explained a significant portion of the increase in opposite-sex attractiveness but that a substantial effect remains after adjusting for BAC.

 Other possible explanations

 One other possible explanation about the cause of this perception of higher attractiveness is "mere familiarity or exposure".
 Previously seen stimuli may be perceived more positively than new stimuli.
-Another explanation comes from the commodity theory (Brock, 1968).
+Another explanation comes from the commodity theory.
 According to commodity theory, as people find mates in the bar and leave with them, there is a scarcity of individuals left in the bar.
 This scarcity increases the desirability and perceived attractiveness of those left in the bar.